aunfl0w/frozen-particle-waves/README.md

 # frozen-particle-waves
 See the file LICENSE for license.
-Frozen particle waves is a security and aggregation front and end for IoT devices such as cameras.
+Frozen particle waves is a security and aggregation front and end for IoT devices such as cameras and AI Image processing.

 ## Goals